 Under the Benchmarks Regulation, ESMA publishes a register of administrators and third country benchmarks, in accordance with Article 36 of the Benchmarks Regulation.

-ESMA started publishing this list of Administrators and third country benchmarks on 3 January 2018 with the entry into application of Article 36 of the Benchmarks Regulation.
+ESMA started publishing this list of Administrators and third country benchmarks on 3 January 2018.

 Please click here to access the list.